mimecast/robin/doc/mime.md

 The parts may be either strings of paths.
 In order to define a string use the `message` keyword and for a path `file`.

+If the file option is used you can also use the parameter `(int) appendRandomBytes` which will append the speified number of brandom bytes at the end of the file.

 When adding a PDF attachment, you can either specify a pre-created file:

               {